 Government programs and activities are the result of government policy decisions.
 Thus, we could say that our value-for-money audits focus on how well management is administering and executing government policy decisions.
 It is important to note, however, that in doing so we do not comment on the merits of government policy.
-Rather, it is the Legislative Assembly that holds the government accountable for policy matters by continually monitoring and challenging government policies through questions during legislative sessions and through reviews of legislation and expenditure estimates.
+Rather, it is the Legislative Assembly that holds the government accountable for policy matters.
+The Legislative Assembly continually monitors and challenges government policies through questions during legislative sessions and through reviews of legislation and expenditure estimates.

-In planning, performing and reporting on our value-for-money work, we follow the relevant professional standards established by the Chartered Professional Accountants of Canada (formerly the Canadian Institute of Chartered Accountants).
+In planning, performing and reporting on our value-for-money work, we follow the relevant professional standards established by the Canadian Institute of Chartered Accountants.
 These standards require that we have processes for ensuring the quality, integrity and value of our work.
-Some of the processes we use are described in the following sections.
+Some of the processes we use are described below.